 The veneers will keep their white brightness, as porcelain resists staining, so make sure you’ve decided about the lightness of your teeth before you start your veneers.
 For optimal longevity many people benefit from having a night guard to protect the porcelain from chipping if they grind during sleep.

 Are you ready to explore how porcelain veneers can perfect your smile?
 Call Dr. Scott Greenhalgh today at 303-988-9060 to schedule your initial consultation.
+You can also click here to send us an Email Contact Form.
 We welcome patients throughout Denver, Lakewood, and the surrounding areas.